Supporting South Africa’s transition to a low carbon economy

 The Project has played a key role in the work of the NCPC-SA to establish a Professional Association for Resource Efficient and Cleaner Production professionals, in collaboration with the relevant stakeholders in South Africa.
 The Association will perform the crucial role of registering and representing qualified EnMS and ESO practitioners (amongst others), establishing a code of practice, awarding professional designations under existing legislation, and developing and providing quality assurance for new qualifications.
 Currently no such entity exists in the country.
 A Peer Recognition Network was launched in September 2019 as a pre-cursor to the establishment of the Professional Association.

 To demonstrate the investment potential of industrial energy efficiency, the IEE Project works with industrial companies of all sizes on the implementation of EnMS and ESO interventions.
 Technical experts support plant personnel to identify and implement energy efficiency opportunities.
 Where possible, the project assists participating companies, particularly SMEs, to develop bankable business proposals for EE funding.
 On the whole, IEE interventions result in significant energy saving and resulting cost avoidance, and implementation payback periods are surprisingly low.
+Through demonstration plant successes, the project has highlighted the role and importance of behaviour change, the identification and valuation of non-energy benefits and the alignment of energy and business financial KPIs.

 5.82 Billion kWh